GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

 ---

-### 1.2.1 Module Logging
+### 1.2.1 Module Logging / Pipeline Execution Logging

 This feature introduced in Windows PowerShell 3.0 allows you to track commands for select modules.
 For enteprise forensics purposes we will set this on the computer side and target *all* modules.
 More specifics are documented in [about_EventLogs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_eventlogs?view=powershell-5.1#logging-module-events).

+1. You will use multiple PowerShell event logs in this lab.
+Identify them with this command:

+    `Get-WinEvent -ListLog *powershell*`

+> **NOTE** - Pay close attention to the Windows Event Viewer PowerShell log locations:
+>    - `Windows PowerShell`: Applications and Service Logs \ Windows PowerShell
+>    - `Microsoft-Windows-PowerShell/Operational`: Applications and Service Logs \ Microsoft \ Windows \ PowerShell \ Operational

-1. Notice that modules have a property called `LogPipelineExecutionDetails` which defaults to `False`:
+2. Notice that modules have a property called `LogPipelineExecutionDetails` which defaults to `False`:

     `Get-Module -ListAvailable | Format-Table Name, LogPipelineExecutionDetails`